 You will be eligible to attend the School Mindfulness Lead Training if you:

-- Have trained to Teach .b and/or Paws b
+- Have trained to Teach .b, Teach Paws b and/or Teach dots

-- Have delivered .b and/or Paws b at least twice to pupils in school
+- Have delivered .b and/or Paws b at least twice in full to pupils in school; or have delivered dots at least once in full

 - Are employed by, or in long term relationship with, the school community in which .b Foundations will be taught to adults.